benibela/mailfilter/README.md

     MAILDIR="$HOME/mail"
     }

-If multiple filters must be all satisfied in an "and" relation, they can be prefixes by &&.
+If multiple filters must be all satisfied in an "and" relation, they can be prefixed by &&.
 For example, if the mail should be relayed if it is about foo bar, or only about foo from certain senders:

     Subject: foo bar
     Subject: foo